-In Bangladesh the prevalence burn injury is very high though exact statistics is not available.
 A burn is an injury caused by heat, cold, electricity, chemicals, light, radiation, or friction.
-Burn is one of the top five causes of fatal injuries to people.
-Chemical burns like throwing acids by culprits are common in Bangladesh.
+Burn is one of the top five causes of fatal injuries to people1.
+Prevalence of burn injury is very high in Bangladesh though exact statistics is not available.
+Chemical burns like throwing acids by culprits are common in Bangladesh2.
 Burn cause not only physical injury but psychological abnormality.
-Symptoms of depression are highly prevalence in burn reconstruction patients.
+Symptoms of depression are highly prevalence in burn reconstruction patients3.

-Defects of both cellular and humoral immune function increase the likelihood of infection.
 A well-described array of metabolic derangements occurs after burn.
-Metabolic response to stress could lead to malnutrition, which will worsen the stress situation by increasing the patient's susceptibility to infection.
+Defects of both cellular and humoral immune function increase the likelihood of infection4.
+Metabolic response to stress could lead to malnutrition, which will worsen the stress situation by increasing the patient's susceptibility to infection5.
 Infection is the most common cause of death in hospitalized burn patients.
 This is associated with a variety of documented immunologic abnormalities.
-Many immunologic functions are dependent upon optimal availability of specific amino acids, and that routine diets do not provide sufficient protein to satisfy the needs of seriously burned individuals.
-Adequate nutritional support may prevent weight loss following severe burn injury.
-However, persistently low levels of serum albumin, transferring and serum total protein in burn patients have suggested that a protein deficiency may continue to exist which is out of proportion to energy requirements.
+Many immunologic functions are dependent upon optimal availability of specific amino acids, and that routine diets do not provide sufficient protein to satisfy the needs of seriously burned individuals6.